roryp/stranglerfig/README.md

 This request will be routed to the legacy customer service.

-## CTA: Visit the Modern Web App Pattern for Java Documentation
+## Visit the Modern Web App Pattern for Java Documentation

 For detailed guidance on modernizing Java applications using the Strangler Pattern and Modern Web App Pattern, visit the [Modern Web App Pattern for Java](https://learn.microsoft.com/en-us/azure/architecture/web-apps/guides/enterprise-app-patterns/modern-web-app/java/guidance) documentation.